This site uses technical (necessary) and analytics cookies.

 • Acquired Italian citizenship through marriage abroad or in Italy (but not through this Consular Chancellery),

-must ensure that their birth certificate has been registered with the municipality of their AIRE registration.
+MUST ensure that their birth certificate has been registered with the municipality of their AIRE registration.